mulderp/mulderp.github.com/_posts/2013-12-11-Chef-and-Rubies.md

 title: Chef and Rubies
 tags: chef ruby
 ---
 [Chef](http://docs.opscode.com/) is a tool for server automation - built with Ruby.
-When you provision a virtual machine, and you need to have your own Ruby version, the Ruby of Chef and the Ruby of your application(s), can bite each other.
-So, let's look again how to use the cookbook wrappers for [rvm](https://github.com/fnichol/chef-rvm) and [rbenv](https://github.com/fnichol/chef-rbenv].
+When you provision a virtual machine, and you need to have your own Ruby version, Chef's Ruby and your application's Ruby, can bite each other.
+So, let's look again how to use the cookbook wrappers for [rvm](https://github.com/fnichol/chef-rvm) and [rbenv](https://github.com/fnichol/chef-rbenv).

 ## Fetching Dependencies